Andrejkf/solution_advanced_lane_finding/report_template.md

 * hls_channel_binary(): (cell 30 jupyter notebook).
 Used to apply binary threshold to S or L channel of image in HSL color space.
 * abs_sobel_thresh():  (cell 32 jupyter notebook).
 Used to apply sobel gradients in X or Y direction using cv2.Sobel to gray images.
 * mag_thresh():  (cell 33 jupyter notebook).
 Used to apply Sobel L2 norm using cv2.Sobel to gray images.
 * dir_threshold():  (cell 34 jupyter notebook).
-Used to apply Sobel directional thresholdm using cv2.Sobel to gray images.
+Used to apply Sobel directional threshold using cv2.Sobel to gray images.
+*
 *